future-wd/hugo-responsive-background-images/readme.md

 - test dominant
 - test sanitization at different levels
 - move image-processing.html sanitize to common (returns slice)
-- after testing, use placeholder var sanitization on responsive-images module
+- after testing, move placeholder var sanitization on responsive-images module
-- should this be run for prefetch, so params are run from the scss template so the partial is only called once?
-- add image processing options
 - override lazy at a site config level??
 - add width level config
 - use resources.Copy to rename lqip image resource for easy debug in browser. check how lqip is handled in responsive-images